galkahana/hummus-services-redux/README.md

 helm charts make it really simple to pack your installation and install with a single command. plus there's all these available charts to just install alongside, it makes one wants more.
 So with this helm chart setup for hummus sitting in ./deployments/helm i also threw in logging with EFK (elasticsearch, fluentd and kibana) as well as metrics (prometheus and grafana) using the absolutely most basic setup on those additionals other than some tweaking on fluentd to get the json logs coming out from hummus to translate to proper attributes.

-What you are left to do with is just install the damn thing.
+What you are left to do with is just install it.
 Go to ./deployments/helm and create a `values.yaml` file for your env vars values (and some more).
 You can follow the template provided in `values.yaml.sample`.

 Then just: